 Note that Mexico and Canada are included in some AT&T plans, so you don’t need an international package in those countries.

-Project Fi charges in a somewhat a la carte fashion: $20/month for unlimited domestic calls and texts, $10/GB per month for data, and $15/month for an extra person to share your data plan.
+Google Fi offers both an unlimited plan, starting at $70 for one line, and a flexible plan, which costs $20/month for unlimited domestic calls and texts, $10/GB per month for data, and $15/month for an extra person to share your data plan.
 Internationally, the only substantive difference is that voice calls cost 20 cents per minute; otherwise, your international plan is the same as your domestic plan.

-An important caveat is that if you are outside the 135 destinations where Project Fi is available, you will have to get a local SIM card; otherwise, you will not be able to use your device unless you’re on Wi-Fi.
+An important caveat is that if you are outside the 200 destinations where Google Fi is available, you will have to get a local SIM card; otherwise, you will not be able to use your device unless you’re on Wi-Fi.

 International Phone Plans with Sprint

 Sprint is among the companies that include international connectivity in their standard plans.
-All Sprint plans that have Sprint Global Roaming enabled include free data and unlimited texting in 185 destinations; calls cost 20 cents per minute.
+All Sprint plans that have Sprint Global Roaming enabled include free basic data and unlimited texting in 200 destinations; calls cost 25 cents per minute.

 Note that while there is no extra charge for Sprint Global Roaming, you must take the step of adding it to your plan to qualify for the benefits.